-Portfolio Recovery (PRA Group) is a publicly traded acquirer for non performing debt.
+Portfolio Recovery (PRA Group) is a publicly-traded acquirer for nonperforming debt.
 According to an FTC report, PRA was among the top five debt buyers in the United States.
-Portfolio is somewhat unique in their approach as they do also purchase student loan and medical debt.
+Portfolio Recovery is somewhat unique in their approach as they do also purchase student loans and medical debt.

-As such, if Portfolio Recovery believes you have the means to pay but are holding back, the company may not settle with you for sometime.
-There may be an exception to this rule, especially if the debt close to the statute of limitations in your state.
+As such, if Portfolio Recovery believes you have the means to pay but are holding back, the company may not settle with you for some time.
+There may be an exception to this rule, especially if the debt is close to the statute of limitations in your state.